Alternative Method of Speaking (AMS)

 Vocal Profiles

-Review these six vocal profiles and then click "next" to use the decision tree to decide on the appropriate vocal profile with which to align for your child or adult.
+Review these six vocal profiles and then click "next" to use the decision tree to help decide on the appropriate vocal profile that best suits your learner.

 For more detailed information on these vocal profiles and how to advance a learner from one vocal profile to another, please see pages 47-53 of ‘Essential for Living: The Practitioner’s Handbook’ and pages 9-12 of “Essential for Living: The Teaching Manual” https://essentialforliving.com/store/.